Unsigned-Long/iKalibr/docs/details/config_template_note.md

       PointToSurfelMax: 0.1
       # chose plane as a surfel for data association when planarity is larger than this value
       PlanarityMin: 0.6
-    # the loss function used for radar factor (m/s) (on the direction of target)
-    CauchyLossForRadarFactor: 0.1
-    # the loss function used for lidar factor (m)
-    CauchyLossForLiDARFactor: 0.5
-    # the loss function used for visual reprojection factor (pixel)
-    CauchyLossForCameraFactor: 1.0
-    # the loss function used for rgbd velocity factor (pixel) (on the image pixel plane)
-    CauchyLossForRGBDFactor: 5.0
   Preference:
     # whether using cuda to speed up when solving least-squares problems
     # if you do not install the cuda dependency, set it to 'false'